 Yes, your apprentice will be entitled to the same holiday schemes as the rest of your employees.

 Working with an apprentice requires commitment.
 Like any new employee, your apprentice will need guidance and leadership.
-You and your apprentice get a designated Programme Facilitator, who will guide you throughout your apprenticeship.
+You and your apprentice get a designated Firebrand Learning Mentor, who will guide you throughout your apprenticeship.
 Through 10-week reviews, visits to your workplace and working with you to collect evidence of work-based projects.

 When you hire an apprentice, you both sign a 15-18 month contract, depending on the level of the programme.
 When the programme is completed, you have the choice whether to bring them into permanent employment.
 In a survey carried out by the TUC the success rate for IT apprenticeships was excellent, with more than four out of five (83%) of apprentices working at the same company beyond the initial contract.